In the context of online advertising, targeting relates to displaying ads to users who match a series of criteria.

 Why not store this information client-side (i.e. in a third-party cookie)?
 Here are a couple of reasons:

 - The cookie size would dramatically increase.
 Instead of storing a single ID, we would have to store each ad ID with the corresponding impressions and their time.

 - It’s not portable to other visitor-identification technologies, such as device IDs (AdID / IDFA).

 - There are many different targeting methods that advertisers can use.

 - The most popular ones are contextual, behavioral, and demographic.

-- Advertisers can control their advertising budgets by setting daily and campaign caps, as well as using pacing.
+- Advertisers can control their advertising budgets by setting daily and campaign caps, as well as using pacing and frequency capping.